logmanoriginal/lvunit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Test suites are defined by project libraries with suffix ".Tests.lvlib" (can be changed).
+Test suites are defined by project libraries with suffix "Tests.lvlib" (can be changed).

 ![Test Suite](.github/images/example1-project.png)